shehreendheda/katacoda-scenarios/apmintro/fixapp/step2.md

 In Datadog, you can create a variety of <a href="https://docs.datadoghq.com/monitors/" target="_datadog">**Monitors**</a> to track the health of your applications and to alert you if action is needed.

 Let's create monitors to track the latency of the store-frontend, discounts, and advertisements service endpoints.
+You will use these monitors later in the activity.

 #### Store-frontend service